 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme, Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Salicylate poisoning is usually associated with plasma concentrations >350 mg/L (2.5 mmol/L).
 Most adult deaths occur in patients whose concentrations exceed 700 mg/L (5.1 mmol/L).
 Single doses less than 100 mg/kg are unlikely to cause serious poisoning.

-Central nervous system features including confusion, disorientation, coma and convulsions are less common in adults than in children.
+Central nervous system features including toxic encephalopathy with manifestations ranging from confusion, disorientation, lethargy, coma and convulsions are less common in adults than in children.

 Aspirin has analgesic, antipyretic and anti-inflammatory actions.

 It also has antithrombotic action, which is mediated through inhibition of platelet activation.